bhavanki/git-hooks/README.md

 - Verify that the code builds.
 - Verify that any new files contain a copyright with the current year in it.

-Hooks can be very project-specific such as:
+Hooks can be very repository-specific such as:

-- Verify that the project still builds
+- Verify that the repository project still builds
 - Verify that automated tests matching the modified files still pass with no errors.
 - Pre-populate the commit message with a "standard" format.
 - Verify that any new code follows a "standard" coding style.